-In terms of effort-reward ratio, the hike up to Booroomba Rocks in the Namadgi National Park is a good’n.
-In under an hour this short but steep hike can get you to the top to stand and witness incredible mountain views.
+In under an hour, this short but steep hike leads to incredible mountain views at the top.
 If you’re feeling frisky (maybe after you’ve munched a few energy-boosting Bogong moths) you can carry on up and bag yourself the north or south peak too.

 - Sweeping views over Canberra and the Brindabella Ranges

 - Incredible sunrises

 Booroomba Rocks has to take the cake as one of my favourite views in Canberra.
 It’s got a lot of things going for it and is easily accessible yet remote enough to feel like a true adventure.
 It also has options for a quick morning hike or a full day of exploring and stunning views that will make all your Instagram followers green with envy.

 The walk from the Booroomba Rocks carpark is short and sweet at only 2.5km return.
 There is a formed and well-maintained trail right to the top.
 With a small scramble you emerge out of the bush and onto the granite slabs that form the summit.
 It can be done in 30 minutes or so if you’re fit and like a good workout.
 Otherwise, allow up to an hour for a more leisurely pace with a few breaks to take in the amazing Australian bushland.